aershov24/FSC_Candidates_Test/README.md

 # What's Next?

-Once we got your file we will verify the results and circle back to you in no time.
-Then we schedule a Slack call and talk about your first MLSC project :)
+Once we got your pull request we will verify the results and circle back to you in no time.
+Then we schedule a Slack call and discuss your first MLSC topic to work on :)